fragrussu/qMRINet/tutorials/README.md

 * `sig2par_qmripar_deepqmri.py` enables the use of a trained `qmripar` network to estimate tissue parameters;
 * `sig2sig_qmriinterp_deepqmri.py` enables the use of a trained `qmriinterp` network to resample qMRI protocols;

+All tools listed above also have a detailed *help manual*, which you can print by simply typing in your terminal `python </PATH/TO/TOOL> --help` (e.g. `python trainsig_deepqmri.py --help`).

 ## qMRINet signal models